How Hurricanes Form

 Perhaps several other thunderstorms form in the same area.
 And perhaps all those dark towering thunderstorm clouds begin to rotate around an area of low atmospheric pressure called a tropical depression.
 Drawing enough energy from the warmth of the tropical ocean water, these circling thunderstorms might grow into a single tropical storm with winds blowing more than 39 miles per hour (63 kph).
 If it grows even larger and winds swirl faster than 74 miles per hour (119 kph), it is called a hurricane.

-1. Hurricanes take energy from the warm ocean water to become stronger.
+1. Warm water.
+Hurricanes take energy from the warm ocean water to become stronger.
 While a hurricane is over warm water it will continue to grow.

-2. Because of low pressure at its center, winds flow toward the center of the storm and air is forced upward.
-High in the atmosphere, winds flow away from the storm, which allows more air from below to rise.
+2. Low air pressure.
+Because of low pressure at its center, winds flow toward the center of the storm and air is forced upward.
+High in the atmosphere, winds flow away from the storm, which sustains the cycle of rising air from below.

-3. The air that rises needs to be warm and moist so that it forms the clouds of the storm.
-Warm, moist air is found above warm, tropical ocean waters.
+3. Warm, moist air.
+The air that rises needs to be warm and moist so that it forms heavy storm clouds.
+The air above tropical ocean waters is very warm and moist.

-4. A hurricane also needs the winds outside the storm to be light.
+4. Low wind shear.
+A hurricane also needs the winds outside the storm to be light.
 These winds steer the storm but are not strong enough to disrupt it.

 As a Storm Grows, It Changes

 As a storm grows, it goes through a series of stages.
 First, it starts as a tropical disturbance.
 Then, with cyclonic circulation and faster wind speeds, it becomes a tropical depression.
-If the wind keeps getting faster it becomes a tropical storm and then a hurricane if winds are more than 74 miles per hour (119 kph).
+If the wind keeps getting faster it becomes a tropical storm.
+Tropical storms can grow into hurricanes if winds are more than 74 miles per hour (119 kph), and hurricanes can grow into stronger hurricanes.
+However, only a small number of storms grow into tropical storms.
+Even fewer become hurricanes.
+This is because all of the conditions listed above must occur at the same time and place, which is a pretty rare occurrence.
+Only about 10 tropical storms form per year, and only a few of those turn into hurricanes.